 Jurisdiction and effective measures

+States must protect and promote against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises while adopting and implementing sanctions.
+This includes their obligation to take all appropriate legally and necessary steps to prevent, investigate, punish and redress such violations through effective policies, legislation, regulations and adjudication.

-States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises while adopting and implementing sanctions.
+States must protect promote and against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises while adopting and implementing UCMs including sanctions.
 This includes their obligation to take all appropriate and necessary steps to prevent, investigate, punish and redress such violations through effective policies, legislation, regulations and adjudication.

-States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises while adopting and implementing sanctions.
-This includes their obligation to take all appropriate and necessary steps to prevent, investigate, punish and redress such violations through effective policies, legislation, regulations and adjudication.
+States take note that over-compliance has become a widespread practice on a global scale, and must be recognized as a significant new danger to international law and human rights.
+States also note with deep concern that excessive de-risking by banks and other financial actors impedes the flow of humanitarian goods and services with regard to the implementation of unilateral sanctions.

-sanctionsStates shall implement due diligence approach to ensure that businesses acting under their jurisdiction or control do not over-comply and do not violate human rights including extraterritorially.
+States shall implement due diligence approach to ensure that businesses acting under their jurisdiction or control do not over-comply and do not violate human rights including extraterritorially.

-States are obliged to take all measures necessary to protect businesses under their jurisdictions and/ or control against any means of enforcement from the side of sanctioning countries, including through the means of diplomatic protection and international adjudication to prevent or minimize over-compliance.
+States are obliged to take all measures necessary including legal measures to protect businesses under their jurisdictions and/ or control against any means of enforcement from the side of sanctioning countries, including through the means of diplomatic protection and international adjudication to prevent or minimize over-compliance and extraterritorial effects.

-Extraterritorial application of secondary sanctions and national jurisdiction to enforce primary sanctions regimes is illegal under international law, being a violating the principle of sovereign equality of states, the principle of non- intervention in the internal affairs of States, bilateral and multilateral treaty obligations, including international trade, friendship and commerce treaties, international investment agreements,).
+Extraterritorial application of secondary sanctions and national jurisdiction to enforce primary sanctions regimes is illegal under international law, international humanitarian law and international Human Rights being a violating the principle of sovereign equality of states, the principle of non- intervention in the internal affairs of States, bilateral and multilateral treaty obligations, including international trade, friendship and commerce treaties, international investment agreements.
+Sanctioning States shall refrain from threats of secondary sanctions or criminal or civil penalties for the circumvention of sanctions regimes as they are illegal under international law.

-Secondary sanctions, civil and criminal penalties cannot be used as a ground for extension of jurisdiction of sanctioning States over third States, their nationals and companies, as well as their own companies and nationals, due to the illegality of primary unilateral coerсive measures.
+Secondary sanctions, civil and criminal penalties cannot be used as a ground for extension of jurisdiction of sanctioning States over third States, their nationals and companies, as well as their own companies and nationals, due to the illegality of unilateral coerсive measures.

 Operational principles for States and regional organizations